rinalds98/artful-visions/README.md

         - ![Checkout Success Section](/media/checksuccess.png)

 - ## **Footer**
-    - A very simple footer was chosen with a Facebook icon that links to the business's social account. they use 'target=_blank' so if the user clicks they won't navigate anyway from the website.
+    - A very simple footer was chosen with a Facebook icon that links to the business's social account. they use 'target=_blank' so if the user clicks they won't navigate anyway from the website. the rel 'noopener' was added as this prevents the new page having any access to the tab/session that opened it, preventing common phishing attack vectors.
 There is also an embedded MailChimp newsletter signup feature.
         - ![Footer](/media/footer.png)

 <div id='future'/>